OP-TED/ESPD-EDM/README.md

 ## ESPD Wiki

-To have a comprehensive view of what ESPD-EDM is and how to use it, we **strongly** recommend visiting the [ESPD-EDM Wiki](https://github.com/ESPD/ESPD-EDM/wiki), that aims to be the **Unique Access Point** for all of its resources: documentation, tools, assets, etc.
+To have a comprehensive view of what ESPD-EDM is and how to use it, we strongly recommend visiting the [ESPD-EDM Wiki](https://github.com/ESPD/ESPD-EDM/wiki), that aims to be the **Unique Access Point** for all of its resources: tools, assets, etc.

 ## Documentation